Your cart is currently empty!

 Best Yankees baseball card: 1962 Topps #315 “Whitey Ford Tosses a Curve”

 Whitey Ford’s 1962 Topps baseball card is cool for two reasons.
 First, it is a rare in-game photo on a 1960s card, used to great effect here.
 Secondly, the photo was taken during Ford’s Cy Young season in 1961, so it’s nice to imagine that the curveball depicted on the card contributed to that wonderful season.
-Ford’s card is under $100 in PSA 8 condition, so very attainable for the collector with a taste for vintage cards.
+Ford’s card is under $100 in PSA 8 condition.
+It’s very attainable for the collector with a taste for vintage cards.

 6. Derek Jeter